secretstartups/handbook/finance/procurement/professional-services/index.html.md

 ## How Do I Submit a Request for Professional Services/Contractor?
 - Once you've chosen your vendor and have followed the Bid Requirements per above, follow these instructions:
 1. [Login to Coupa](https://about.gitlab.com/handbook/business-technology/enterprise-applications/guides/coupa-guide/#how-to-access-coupa) via Okta.
-1. Go to "Forms" in the upper right of your screen.
+1. Select your supplier
-    - If this is a new supplier, select "New Supplier Request" form and complete the required fields.
+    - If this is a **new supplier**, go to "Forms" in the upper right of your screen, and select "New Supplier Request" form and complete the required fields.
 Click "Review".
         - Allow 1-2 business days for processing new supplier.
-        - If this is an existing supplier, skip this step.
-1. If this is an existing supplier (or once your new supplier is in the system) select "Professional Services Request" Form
+    - If this is an **existing supplier** (or once your new supplier is active in Coupa) select "Professional Services Request" Form.
 1. Enter the required Fields and "Add to Cart"
 1. Click on your Cart in the upper right, complete remaining fields.
 Be prepared to include the following:
     - Whether or not the vendor will have access to [red and/or orange data](https://about.gitlab.com/handbook/engineering/security/data-classification-standard.html#data-classification-levels)